r-neal-kelly/the_scriptures/README.md

 ## Status

-Adding the *Prolegomenon* from *The Hexaglot Bible* we've already copied the Pentateuch in Hebrew, Greek, Latin, and English from.
-After that, we will start working on *Joshua*, sourced from the same Hexaglot.
-First we may add the German and the French of the Pentateuch, and then as we move forward, we'll add all six languages simultaneously for each book.
+*The following texts are currently being added*:

-Additionally, we're adding an 1800's copy of the *King James Version* that faithfully keeps all the original marginal notes intact, and the *World English Bible with Apocrypha* alongside it.
+- An 1800's copy of the *King James Version* that faithfully keeps all of the original marginal notes intact.
+- The *World English Bible with Apocrypha*.
+- *The Hexaglot Bible* in Hebrew, Greek, Latin, and English.
+Possibly the German and the French.

-Also, periodically working on Wellhausen's *Prolegomena to the History of Israel*.
+- Wellhausen's *Prolegomena to the History of Israel*.

-We have plenty of other materials planned for addition into the program as we proceed forwards.

 ## Stats